Our properties, collections and expertise provide a rich learning resource for everyone.

 We work across Scotland to bring people of all ages and backgrounds the opportunity to discover, explore, understand and be inspired by our historic environment.

-We support learning access through initiatives like free education visits at our properties across Scotland.
-Our sites and learning resources cover many aspects of Scotland’s heritage.
+We support learning access through initiatives like free learning visits at our properties across Scotland.
+Our historic places and learning resources can help learners explorer many aspects of Scotland’s heritage.

 Our learning projects and school visits to our sites are a great way to deliver Curriculum for Excellence through encouraging discovery and exploration outside the classroom.
-We provide:
+We also provide school travel subsidies.

-Our vast collection of digital archives and resources provide support for learning and teaching in and around the historic environment.
+Our vast collection of digital archives and teachig resources provide support for learning inspired by the historic environment.

 We run community projects across Scotland, enabling learners of all ages to engage with their heritage, find inspiration, learn new skills and feel fitter and healthier.